Electronic-Innovations/Remote-PI-Logging/README.md

 ### Cleanup.py

 This program removes older logged data from the **data_backup** and **data_pad** directories.
 It is to be setup in the form of a cronjob and will only removed files should the RPi have less than 2GB of storage remaining.
+It will removed the oldest logfiles indicated by the filename progresively untill 2GB of space is freed.
 This script can also be called manually by:

     ./Remote-PI-Logging/Cleanup.py